Pryzzm/Pryzzm/README.md

 - 👋 Hi, I’m @Pryzzm
-- 👀 I’m interested in Data Science and Analytics (my major)
+- 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning GIS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any GIS projects!
-- 📫 How to reach me ...
+- 📫 Reach out to me here.

 <!---
 Pryzzm/Pryzzm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.